galexrt/docs.galexrt.moe/docs/privacy-policy.md

 #### General information

 The following information will provide you with an easy to navigate overview of what will happen with your personal data when you visit this website.
-The term “personal data” comprises all data that can be used to personally identify you.
+The term "personal data" comprises all data that can be used to personally identify you.
 For detailed information about the subject matter of data protection, please consult our Data Protection Declaration, which we have included beneath this copy.

 #### Data recording on this website

-##### Who is the responsible party for the recording of data on this website (i.e. the “controller”)?
+##### Who is the responsible party for the recording of data on this website (i.e. the "controller")?

-The data on this website is processed by the operator of the website, whose contact information is available under section “Information Required by Law” on this website.
+The data on this website is processed by the operator of the website, whose contact information is available under section "Information Required by Law" on this website.

 ##### How do we record your data?